khaledkzy/pixel-vh-vw-converter/README.md

 ![](https://github.com/khaledkzy/pixel-vh-vw-converter/blob/master/img/4.PNG)

 > Also this tool is dynamic.
-Which means thatyou could resize it without the need to refresh your browser.
+Which means that you could resize it without the need to refresh your browser.

 ![](https://github.com/khaledkzy/pixel-vh-vw-converter/blob/master/img/dynamic.gif)